-D-d-2: The percent of members receiving residential habilitation whose CM visit occurred each quarter as described in the approved waiver.
+Performance Measure: D-d-2: The percent of members receiving residential habilitation whose CM visit occurred each quarter as described in the approved waiver.
 Numerator: The number of members receiving res hab whose case manager (CM) met them to review the PCP once each quarter, two of which were in the member's home.
-Denominator: The number of waiver members reviewed during the period.

-The DDDS Electronic Care Record System (ECRS)

-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = 95% Other Specify: Annually Stratified Describe Group:
+Denominator: The number of waiver members reviewed during the period. t one) (Several options are l isted in the on-line applic cation): If 'Other' is selected • · · · · · The DDDS Electronic C Care Record System (ECRS) Responsible Party for data collection/generation (check each that applies) Frequency of data collection/generation: (check each that applies) Sampling Approach (check each that applies) ☐ State Medicaid Agency D Weekly □100% Review I Operating Agency □Monthly 🖾 Less than 100% Review ☐ Sub-State Entity □Quarterly I Representative Sample; Confidence Interval =95% ☐ Other Specify: □Annually 1 32 I Continuously and □ Stratified: Ongoing Describe Group: ☐ Other Specify: $\Box$ Other Specify:

+Responsible Party for Frequency of data

+data aggregation and aggregation and

+analysis analysis:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+(check each that (check each that

+applies applies

-State Medicaid Agency Weekly
+□ State Medicaid Agency v  Weekly

-Operating Agency Monthly
+🗵 Operating Agency $\square$ Monthly

-Sub-State Entity Quarterly
+□ Sub-State Entity 🖾 Quarterly

-Other Specify: Annually
+□ Other ⊠ Annually

+Specify:

-Continuously and Ongoing
+□ Continuously and

+Ongoing

+$\square Other$

-Other Specify:
+Specify:

-D-d-3 The percent of members for which progress toward goals included in the PCP is reviewed by the case manager as described on a frequency described in the PCP.
+Performance Measure: D-d-3 The percent of members for which progress toward goals included in the PCP is reviewed by the case manager as described on a frequency described in the PCP.
 Numerator: The number of members whose progress on PCP goals is reviewed by the CM on the specified frequency.
 Denominator: The total number of member PCPs reviewed during the period.

+ct one) (Several options are l isted in the on-line applic cation):

-Data Source (Select one): Other If 'Other' is selected, specify: The PCP- DDDS Electronic Case Record System (ECRS)
+If 'Other' is selected A 27

+The PCP-DDDS Elect ronic Case Record (ECRS)

-Responsible Party for Frequency of data Sampling Approach Responsible Party for Frequency of data Sampling Approach --- ------------------------------ ------------------- ------------------- data collection/generation (check each that applies): collection/generation (check each that applies): (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = 95% Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+Responsible Party for data collection/generation (check each that applies) Frequency of data collection/generation: (check each that applies) Sampling Approach (check each that applies)

+☐ State Medicaid Agency □ Weekly □100% Review

+I Operating Agency [] Monthly ⊠ Less than 100% Review

+□ Sub-State Entity □Quarterly I Representative Sample; Confidence Interval =95%

+☐ Other Specify: ☐ Annually

+🗵 Continuously and $\Box$ Stratified:

+Ongoing Describe Group:

+☐ Other Specify:

+$\Box$ Other Specify:

+Responsible Party for Frequency of data

+data aggregation and aggregation and

+analysis analysis:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+(check each that (check each that

+applies applies

-State Medicaid Agency Weekly
+☐ State Medicaid Agency V D Weekly

-Operating Agency Monthly
+🗵 Operating Agency $\square$ Monthly

-Sub-State Entity Quarterly
+□ Sub-State Entity 🖾 Quarterly

+□ Other [X]Annually

+Specify:

+$\Box$ Continuously and

+Ongoing

+$\square Other$

-Other Specify: Annually
+Specify: